TChapman500/EaterCPUSimulation/README.md

 - Simulation performance will vary from user to user.
 I was able to get a maximum clock frequency of just over 500 hZ.

 ## Sample Programs
-Fibonacci is the only program that works in this simulation.
-You will need to create an add immediate instruction in order for SmallCounter to work (by default, expects 8x to be add immediate).
+Both Fibonacci and SmallCounter work as intended.

 ## Output Decoder
 The OnesPlace, TensPlace and HundredsPlace files contain the respective data for each decimal place on the seven-segment display, just in case the simulation starts off without any data in the respective ROMS.